Education with Early Childhood MA

 As a distance learner, you’ll also need a suitable computer with internet connection, together with sufficient IT competence to make effective use of word processing, internet and email.

 Please note: Our published entry requirements are a guide only and our decision will be based on your overall suitability for the course as well as whether you meet the minimum entry requirements.
-Other equivalent qualifications may be accepted for entry to this course.
+Other equivalent qualifications may be accepted for entry to this course, please contact us for further information.

 Fees

-Accredited Prior Learning may reduce the tuition fees.
+Accreditation of Prior Learning (APL) may reduce the tuition fees.
 This will be confirmed once your application has been submitted.
+Please note that APL may affect your eligibility for a postgraduate loan.

 Funding